 Drones have various applications, and the image data captured by their cameras is analyzed using convolutional neural networks (CNN).
-In the domain of traffic monitoring, conventional CCTV cameras are only capable of capturing traffic conditions from fixed locations.
+In the domain of traffic monitoring, conventional closed-circuit television (CCTV) cameras are only capable of capturing traffic conditions from fixed locations.
 However, drone images offer valuable insights into traffic conditions across large areas and from diverse perspectives.
 The analysis of image data collects from autonomous vehicles and CCTV cameras requires distinct approaches, necessitating research on CNN.

 The field of computer vision is rapidly evolving due to the improvement of computing hardware performance.
-Learning models with hundreds of millions to billions of parameters can achieve high performance in a short period.
-However, promising performance requires a significant amount of computing power, leading to high costs.
+Learning models with hundreds of millions to billions of parameters can quickly achieve high performance.
+However, promising performance requires significant computing power, leading to high costs.
 Models like VGG [1] and ResNet [2] have significantly contributed to CNN research, although they have a large number of parameters (138M for VGG-16 and 39.32M for ResNet-34) for image classification.
 To address this challenge, the aim is to reduce the weight of learning strategies and models to enable efficient learning.

 Convolutional neural network (CNN)-based applications [3], [4] that ensure performance in various areas can be combined for specific purposes, such as vehicle state classification.
-This process involves vehicle detection, data selection, and image classification, following a sequence of steps.
-The YOLOV5 learning model, from the YOLO series [5], [6], [7], [8], is utilized for real-time vehicle detection.
+This process involves vehicle detection, data selection. and image classification, following a sequence of steps.
+The YOLOv5 learning model, from the YOLO series [5], [6], [7], [8], is utilized for real-time vehicle detection.
 This model is capable of predicting the location, size, and class of an object through a single neural network architecture, allowing for real-time object detection.
 Vehicles with short distances are selected based on the detected vehicles, and the image area containing all five vehicles is cut.
 Data augmentation techniques such as geometric transformation [9] and mixup [10], [11] are used to help the learning model learn consistently from various data and diversify the images.
-Base models like VGG [1], ResNet [2], and DenseNet [12] are used for vehicle state classification.
+To install these kinds of systems into the mobile or application, the light model is an inevitable condition.
+Mobilenet [12], [13], [14] is a representative model that is an extremely light model than the previous classification model like VGG [1], ResNet [2], and DenseNet [15].
+The other proposed method puts the module to squeeze the feature map.
+Squeeze and excitation [16] block adaptively recalibrates channel-wise feature responses by explicitly modeling interdependencies between channels.
 A noble model can also be developed by improving these models or adopting some modules.
 The proposed learning model utilizes the residual block from ResNet and applies it to the task.
 Object detection and data augmentation are preprocessed, and a classification model is developed to determine vehicle conditions.
 The channel-wise similarity attentionbased vehicle state classification model is used in the proposed method, applied by an attention mechanism to address the vanishing gradient problem and pixel-to-pixel similarity in feature maps that occur as the deeper convolution layer.
 The proposed method explains detailed information about the vehicle state classification model.